celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 In order to get elected as a Validator, you will need to use the balance of your `ReleaseGold` contracts to vote for your group.

-#### Authorize voter signing keys
+#### Authorize vote signing keys

-In order to vote with the balance of a `ReleaseGold` contract you will need to authorize a voting key.
+In order to vote on behalf of the `ReleaseGold` Locked Gold Accounts you will need to authorize vote signers.

 Create the vote signer keys: